austonpramodh/gamescope/README.md

+## Just a copy and testing ground for my personal computer.
+Feel free to testout.

 ## gamescope: the micro-compositor formerly known as steamcompmgr

 In an embedded session usecase, gamescope does the same thing as steamcompmgr, but with less extra copies and latency: